• Skip to primary navigation

 Java String Concatenation meaning

 A Java String is an object that contains a sequence of characters.
-Strings are immutable, which means they can’t be changed after they’re created.
-However, you can append strings together by using java concatenation methods.
+Our previous blog post taught us that Strings are immutable, which means they can’t be changed after creation.
+However, you can append strings together by using Java concatenation methods.

-Before going deep into it you need to have some basic knowledge of strings in order to understand the concatenation process.
+Before deepening it, you must have a basic knowledge of strings to understand the concatenation process.
 You can learn more about Java strings from this article.
-In this tutorial, we’ll cover multiple ways to concatenate strings using the Java programming language.
+This tutorial will cover multiple ways to concatenate strings using Java.

 Different Ways to Concatenate String in Java